How To Get Started Ice Fishing And Catch Your First Walleye

 Whether you’re new to ice fishing or a seasoned veteran, it’s important to make sure you have the right equipment for the job.
 Starting out, you may want to bring along some extra tackle, just in case, as well as a few other items that ensure your trip is safe and enjoyable.
 Ice Fishing Rod and Reel – You’ll need a sturdy, reliable ice fishing rod and reel set-up, complete with a line and a hook.
 You can purchase these items in a kit, or build your own.
 If you choose to go the kit route, make sure it’s designed specifically for ice fishing.
 Lines – You’ll also need to stock up on fishing line, whether you go the kit route or build your own.
 You’ll need at least two types: one for your reel and one for your tip-up (more on that later).
 It’s a good idea to bring along a spare spool, in case you break it.
 Also, make sure it’s rated for ice fishing.
 Hooks – You’ll need hooks for all your lines, as well as for the tip-up.
 Make sure you have a variety in case one size doesn’t work in your area.
 It’s a good idea to bring along extra bait as well, in case you need to change it out.
 Bobbers – If you’re fishing with a bobber setup, you’ll need to bring along some extra bobbers.
 They’re prone to snapping, especially in cold weather.
 Make sure you bring along bobbers that are rated for ice fishing.
 Other Gear – Other gear you may want to bring along includes ice cleats, a portable heater, fishing gloves, a first aid kit, binoculars, a flashlight, etc.

-• BLADE COLORS INCLUDED: 2 each of Wonderbread, Crazy Corn, Fire Ant, Gold, Purple Haze, Slug Bug
+• Multi-Color Set: Includes a variety of blade colors— Wonderbread, Crazy Corn, Fire Ant, Gold, Purple Haze, and Slug Bug.

 Lifelike Fishing Lures for Bass, Trout, Walleye, Predator Fish - Realistic Multi Jointed Fish Popper Swimbaits - Spinnerbaits Lure Fishing Tackle Kits - Freshwater and Saltwater Crankbaits - 3 Pack